sikolia-2/AI-Tools/README.md

 ---

-This comprehensive list covers a wide range of AI tools across different categorie.
+This comprehensive list covers a wide range of AI tools across different categories.